What is a Tattoo Artist?

-A tattoo artist designs and applies images to people’s skin using indelible inks.
+A tattoo artist, otherwise known as a tattooist or body artist, designs and applies images to people’s skin using indelible inks.

 A tattoo artist’s daily duties would include the following: